 I am passionate about supporting the autonomy of women as they make choices right for them, and protecting the delicate yet extraordinarily resilient ecology of birth.
 I enjoy exploring the increasing scientific evidence-base for what women have always known – that our bodies are expertly designed to give birth.
 There is so much still to learn!

 After being unable to take up a 2015 Iolanthe Midwives Award, received to plan a return to Gaza where I have previously volunteered, I was delighted to receive not only a 2019 Award to cover the costs of my journey to Frankfurt for a placement with Frank Louwen’s Breech Clinic, but also the inaugural Iolanthe Mary Cronk Award, created after her death last year to be given to a midwife whose work “aligns with the passions and values of inspirational midwife Mary Cronk.”
 Following in Mary’s footsteps is a real honour.
 I have also published a book and contributed chapters to two others, including Here We Stand: Women Changing the World, winner of the Bread and Roses Award 2015.

 I have previously worked full time with the Yorkshire Storks team (you will spot that some of my testimonials refer to my work with Yorks Storks) and I am now taking on clients of my own more locally.
-I am based in Braithwaite Village near Keighley, West Yorkshire, but happy to cross into North Yorkshire’s Craven district, and open also to considering East Lancashire and the Lakes.
-I can also accompany clients into Airedale hospital for planned or unplanned birth there.
-Finally, if you live further afield, but book me far enough ahead, I may be able to relocate temporarily to near you…
+I am based in West Yorkshire, but happy to cross into North Yorkshire’s Craven district, and open also to considering East Lancashire and the Lakes.
+I can also usually accompany clients into Airedale hospital for planned or unplanned birth there.

 I look forward to meeting you!